Atlantic Cape nationally ranked and winner of 8 straight in men's basketball

 On Tuesday night, the Buccaneers beat Brookdale College 102-96 to improve to 16-3 overall and 13-2 in the Garden State Athletic Conference (Region 19, Division III of the National Junior College Athletic Association.)

 The victory was arguably the biggest yet for coach Allen Ragland's team.
 Brookdale, a conference rival, came into the game 14-0 and ranked fifth in the country in this week's NJCAA D-III rankings.
-Atlantic Cape improved to 9-1 at home, and is 7-2 on the road.
+Atlantic Cape, ranked 13th nationally, improved to 9-1 at home, and is 7-2 on the road.

 Atlantic Cape features a geographically diverse roster this season: five players from New Jersey, including Atlantic City High School graduate Tim Bethel, a 6-foot-8 sophomore forward/center who has averaged 5.4 ppg in seven games.
 But the Buccaneers also consist of two players from South Carolina and one each from Colorado, Georgia and Maryland.